-- In process of being prepared. - To be granted to and enforceable by Natural Lands (the Holder). - Beneficiaries: - U. S. National Park Service, American Battlefield Protection Program right to prevent conversions or diversions of the property from conservation or open space use. - PA State Historic Preservation Office, being Pennsylvania Historic and Museum Commission (PHMC) - right to prior consultation with Holder when Owner requests review and right of notification of any violation of the easement. - Applies to entire 13.62-acre parcel. - Establishes Conservation Objectives to: - protect and conserve natural, scenic, historic, archaeological and cultural resources of the property; - provide public access along a trail; - promote compatible land use and development; and - ensure sustainable uses with respect to agriculture and forestry. - IDs three separate Protected Areas: A, B, and Trail. - Standard Protection Area (SPA), approx. 12.3 acres, encompasses land surrounding but not including building complex and Trail Area; - Minimum Protection Area (MPA), approx. 1.3 acres, encompasses building complex including house, pool, cabin, driveway and parking area; and
+- In process of being prepared. - To be granted to and enforceable by Natural Lands (the Holder). - Beneficiaries: - U. S. National Park Service, American Battlefield Protection Program - right to prevent conversions or diversions of the property from conservation or open space use. - PA State Historic Preservation Office, being Pennsylvania Historic and Museum Commission (PHMC) - right to prior consultation with Holder when Owner requests review and right of notification of any violation of the easement. - Applies to entire 13.62-acre parcel. - Establishes Conservation Objectives to: - protect and conserve natural, scenic, historic, archaeological and cultural resources of the property; - provide public access along a trail; - promote compatible land use and development; and - ensure sustainable uses with respect to agriculture and forestry. - IDs two separate Protection Areas: Standard Protection Area, Minimal Protection Area, and Trail Area. - Standard Protection Area (SPA), approx. 11.5 acres, encompasses land surrounding but not including building complex and Trail Area; - Minimal Protection Area (MPA), approx. 2.1 acres, encompasses building complex including house, pool, cabin, driveway and parking area; also identifies the